The Global Scope of the Forced Migration and Refugee Crisis

-Refugees, Relief, and Resettlement: Forced Migration and World War II chronicles the plight of refugees and displaced persons across Europe, North Africa, and Asia from 1935 to 1950 through correspondence, reports, studies, organizational and administrative files, and much more.
-It is the first multi-sourced digital collection to consider the global scope of the refugee crisis leading up to, during, and after World War II.
+Refugees, Relief, and Resettlement: Forced Migration and World War II chronicles the plight of refugees, displaced persons, and immigrants across Europe, North Africa, and Asia from 1935 to 1950 through immigrant and refugee correspondence, studies, reports, organizational and administrative files, and much more.
+It is the first multi-sourced digital collection to consider the global scope of the forced migration and refugee crisis leading up to, during, and after World War II.

-Gathered together from key sources that include The U.K. National Archives, the British Library, the National Archives Records Administration in the United States, and World Jewish Relief, this archive documents the history of forced migration to uncover the hidden history of those displaced from their homes and the relief, resettlement, and repatriation efforts that followed.
+Gathered from key sources that include the U.K. National Archives, the British Library, the National Archives Records Administration in the United States, and World Jewish Relief, this archive documents the historical narrative of forced migration to uncover the hidden history of immigrants seeking refuge, Jews being forced to flee from Nazis, and those being displaced from their homes as well as the relief, resettlement, and repatriation efforts that followed.

-The archive chronicles not only the plight of those made to resettle inside and outside national borders owing to war and ethnic and political persecution, it also addresses the unique factors to give rise to the many kinds of refugees, from evacuees and displaced persons, to population transferees and forced labourers.
+The archive focuses on those who were forced to flee, migrate, and resettle inside and outside national borders owing to war, the Holocaust, and ethnic and political persecution.
+It also addresses the unique factors to give rise to the many kinds of refugees, from evacuees and displaced persons, to population transferees, mandatory workers, and forced laborers.

-Refugees, Relief and Resettlement: Forced Migrations and World War II represents an ambitious first step in a series of titles that will explore the history of refugeeism from the late 19th century through mid- to late 20th century.
+Refugees, Relief, and Resettlement: Forced Migrations and World War II represents an ambitious first step in a series of titles that will explore the history of refugeeism from the late-nineteenth century through mid- to late-twentieth.

 Relates to Current Issues: Forced migration represents one of the most pressing issues of our time.
-From the flight of Rohingya from Myanmar and Syrians from their homeland to longstanding crises in Sudan and Afghanistan, the world refugee crisis has in the last decade reached levels not seen since the end of the Second World War.
-In the same way, refugee influxes today have transformed government policy in this age of Brexit, Donald Trump, and European nationalism.
-Refugees, Relief, and Resettlement: Forced Migration and World War II sheds light on how the nearly 60 million displaced people by the war’s end would significantly reshape post-war diplomacy, political life, and society.
+From the flight of Rohingya from Myanmar and Syrians from their homeland to long-standing crises in Sudan and Afghanistan, the world refugee crisis has reached levels not seen since the end of World War II.
+In the same way, refugee influxes today have transformed government, immigration policy, national security strategies, and economic conditions in the age of Brexit, Donald Trump, and European nationalism.
+Refugees, Relief, and Resettlement: Forced Migration and World War II sheds light on how nearly 60 million displaced persons by the war’s end would significantly reshape post-war diplomacy, political life, the economy, and society across nations.

-Growing Academic Field of Study: The study of forced migration, or refugee studies, is an expanding field as the plight and presence of refugees gain ever more media attention and require a growing number of professionals to address the needs of these populations.
-Alongside programs dedicated entirely to refugee studies, courses and course sections on refugee issues in a variety of disciplines in the humanities and social sciences is matched only by the rapid growth of peer-reviewed publications on this topic.
+Growing Academic Field of Study: The study of forced migration, or refugee studies, is an expanding field as the plight and presence of refugees gain more media attention and require a growing number of professionals to address the needs of these populations.
+Programs dedicated entirely to refugee studies, courses, and course sections on refugee issues in a variety of disciplines in the humanities and social sciences are matched only by the rapid growth of peer-reviewed publications on this topic.

-Interdisciplinary Nature and Global in Scope: Refugee studies is cross-disciplinary by nature, drawing in scholars of history, economics, psychology, public health, sociology, anthropology, religion, language and literature and nearly all regions within area studies/global studies.
+Interdisciplinary Nature and Global in Scope: Refugee studies are cross-disciplinary by nature, drawing in scholars of history, economics, psychology, public health, sociology, anthropology, religion, immigration, language and literature, and nearly all regions within area studies or global studies.

-Refugees, Relief, and Resettlement: Forced Migration and World War II will include the following collections which are being digitized for the first time:
+Refugees, Relief, and Resettlement: Forced Migration and World War II includes the following collections, which are being digitized for the first time:

-• Refugee Records from the General Correspondence Files of the Political Departments of the Foreign Office, Record Group 371, 1938–1950, sourced from The National Archives, Kew
+- Refugee Records from the General Correspondence Files of the Political Departments of the Foreign Office, Record Group 371, 1938–1950, sourced from the National Archives in Kew

-• Refugee Files from the Records of the Foreign Office, 1938–1950, sourced from The National Archives, Kew
+- Refugee Files from the Records of the Foreign Office, 1938–1950, sourced from the National Archives in Kew

-• Refugee Records from the War Cabinet, the Colonial Office, the Home Office and the War Office, 1935–1949, sourced from The National Archives, Kew
+- Refugee Records from the War Cabinet, the Colonial Office, the Home Office and the War Office, 1935–1949, sourced from the National Archives in Kew

 Documentation from these three collections together address the plight of various ethnicities: Albanian, Arab, Armenian, Assyrian, Austrian, Baltic, Belgian, British, Bulgarian, Chinese, Czech, Ethiopian, French, German, Greek, Hungarian, Italian, Jewish, Latvian, Norwegian, Polish, Romanian, Russian, Spanish, Ukrainian, and Yugoslavian.

-As the largest British colony in Asia, India served as stopping point for refugees from Asia and Africa.
-In particular, these records document the plight of refugees from Thailand, Burma (Myanmar), China and other Japanese-occupied territories.
+As the largest British colony in Asia, India served as a stopping point for refugees from Asia and Africa.
+In particular, these records document the plight of refugees from Thailand, Burma (Myanmar), China, and other Japanese-occupied territories.

-This collection documents the role of the British Fund for World Jewish Relief in aiding refugees from Nazi oppression and survivors of the Holocaust.
-In contrast to the government document collections, these records open a window onto the inner workings of a leading NGO in addressing the refugee crisis.
+This collection documents the role of the British Fund for World Jewish Relief in aiding Jewish refugees, including Jewish children, forced to flee from Nazi oppression and survivors of the Holocaust.
+It also documents the organization’s role in helping newcomers and those who were liberated from concentration camps and transitioned to post-war life and rebuilt the Jewish community.
+In contrast to the government document collections, these records open a window into the inner workings of a leading non-governmental organization (NGO) in addressing the refugee crisis.